Over 200 Northwoods League Players Earn 2023 All-Conference Honors in Division I

 - Over 200 Northwoods League Players Earn 2023 All-Conference Honors in Division I - Northwoods

-- Rockers Return to Green Bay in Search of Fifth Straight Win - Green Bay Rockers
+- Rockers Host Fond du Lac After Big Win Monday Night - Green Bay Rockers

-- Slow Start Hinders Stingers, Fall 11-7 to Eau Claire - Willmar Stingers
+- Battle Jacks Stifle the Kingfish 3-2, Strong Pitching from Howanitz and Varnadoe Ends Their Losing Streak - Battle Creek Battle Jacks

-- Meyer And Guardado Lead Honkers In Win Over Thunder Bay - Rochester Honkers
+- Dock Spiders Prevail with Late Inning Heroics, Down Woodchucks 7-6 - Fond du Lac Dock Spiders

-- Express Have Big Inning, Grab First Win of the Season - Eau Claire Express
+- Honkers Explode for 17 Runs in Win over la Cross - Rochester Honkers

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.